The 20 Best Apraxia Doctors in Japan

 Kyoto, JP

-Akio Ikeda practices in Kyoto, Japan.
+Akio Ikeda practices practicing medicine in Kyoto, Japan.
 Mr. Ikeda is rated as an Advanced expert by MediFind in the treatment of Apraxia.
-His top areas of expertise are Epilepsy, Myoclonic Epilepsy, Seizures, and Epilepsy with Myoclonic-Atonic Seizures.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Myoclonic Epilepsy, Seizures, Epilepsy with Myoclonic-Atonic Seizures, and Extracranial-Intracranial Bypass Surgery.

 Advanced in Apraxia